waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Navigation (Cianwood): The northern shore is segmented by walls and buoys.
 Surfing far east is likely required to bypass the buoy barrier and reach the northernmost edge.

 ## Task Log
 - Turn 27474: Started verifying Eusine's defeat in Cianwood.
+(Timestamp: Turn 27474)
-- Turn 27506: Attempting to bypass buoy barrier via eastern water route.
+- Turn 27511: Fixing pathfinding tool and continuing to bypass buoy barrier via eastern water route.

 # Navigation - Path to Tin Tower
 1. Ecruteak City (18, 11) -> Enter Gatehouse (4_1).